LeoMartinezTAMUK/Email-Spam_Detector_AutoEncoder/README.md

 Here is a brief explanation of the items:
 - **src:** folder that contains the source code for python and Jupyter Notebook files
 - **data:** folder that contains the dataset for the respective models
+- **results:** folder that contains the results for the respective models
 - **README.md:** contains most basic information about the project
 - **LICENSE:** Contains license information in regards to the Github repository